keosariel/keosariel.github.io/_posts/2022-07-04-learn-xapian-basic-indexing.md

 + termgenerator.set_stemmer(stemmer)
 ```

 Now after we've set up the `termgenerator` we need to index data and store them.
-In xapian data are seen as documents: `xapian.Document` so we'd be indexing using documents and termgenerators together.
+In xapian, data are seen as documents (`xapian.Document`), so we'd be indexing using documents and termgenerators together.

 Also, we'd need to specify the fields we'd be indexing.